pasiasty/archer/README.md

    ARCHER_DATABASE_PORT=<PORT_OF_MYSQL_SERVER>
    ```

+   For convenience you can put those definitions into .env file in the root directory of this repository.

 1. Instance launched by docker.

    You can easily launch MySQL server instance to be used for the development by running: